chandrasekarnarayana/foodspec/docs/architecture.md

+!!! warning "Not Canonical — Redirect"
+	This page is not the canonical source.
+Please use [05-advanced-topics/architecture.md](05-advanced-topics/architecture.md).

 ## FoodSpec Architecture

 - **IO & Harmonization**: `spectral_io.py`, vendor stubs, CSV/HDF5 loaders; `spectral_dataset.py` for 1D spectra and `HyperspectralDataset` for cubes; simple alignment utilities.